dinhquy-nguyen-1704/Data_Strcutures_And_Algorithms/README.md

 # Data_Strcutures_And_Algorithms
-**In this repo, I will reimplement some algorithms and related problems with python:**
+> In this repo, I will reimplement some algorithms and related problems with python
-- Sort: insertionSort, selectionSort, bubbleSort
+## Search
+- LinearSearch
+- BinarySearch
+## Sort
+- InsertionSort
+- SelectionSort
+- Bubble Sort